 St. Peter and the other apostles also talk about David’s tomb in Acts 2 29: “…the patriarch David, that he is both dead and buried, and his sepulchre is with us unto this day.”
 This text may relate to the original site of the tombs of the house of David, or the new location on Mount Zion.

 Another tradition holds that the Holy Ghost descended here as per Acts 2 1-4, and Apostle Peter conducted the sermon: “And when the day of Pentecost was fully come… And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting…”.

 Several hundred years later, during the Byzantine period, the early Christians built several churches around Mount Zion.

 The second level in this site was a Byzantine building, as determined by an archaeological survey that was conducted beneath the tomb of David, on the lower floor.

-After the Persian or Arab conquest in the 7th C, the structure was destroyed, and the area remained in ruins from the 7th C until the 12th C.
+After the Persian or Arab conquest in the 7th century, the structure was destroyed, and the area remained in ruins from the 7th century until the 12th century.

 In the building around the site lived a Muslim family, who held the keys to the site.

-On the ground level are several Jewish synagogues, and the site is one of the most Holiest Jewish places.
+On the ground level are several Jewish synagogues, and the site is one of the most Holiest Jewish places – the traditional tomb of King David.
 The upper level is a holy place for Christians.

 The entrance to the complex of King David’s traditional tomb and the place of the Last supper is seen below – on the left side, where the synagogues are located on the lower level, the Christian site is on the second level, and the Muslim on the roof.
 The wall on the right is part of the Dormition abbey.